 Murray makes 27 saves, Penguins beat Canucks 3-0

-Pittsburgh Penguins center Jake Guentzel celebrates his goal against the Vancouver Canucks during the third period of an NHL hockey game Saturday, March 11, 2017, in Vancouver, British Columbia.
-Pittsburgh Penguins' Oskar Sundqvist and Chad Ruhwedel watch as Vancouver Canucks left wing Sven Baertschi tries to knock the puck into the Penguins' net during the third period of an NHL hockey game Saturday, March 11, 2017, in Vancouver, British Columbia.
+Vancouver Canucks defenseman Alex Biega goes into the boards with Pittsburgh Penguins defenseman Ian Cole during the first period of an NHL hockey game Saturday, March 11, 2017, in Vancouver, British Columbia.
+Vancouver Canucks center Michael Chaput tussles with Pittsburgh Penguins defenceman Ron Hainsey during the first period of an NHL hockey game Saturday, March 11, 2017, in Vancouver, British Columbia.

 Add your comments below